spryker/docker-sdk/docs/02-development-usage/01-choosing-a-mount-mode.md

 - The daemon and the sidecar interact and update files on each side.
 - Applications work with the docker volume directly, which is almost equal to a direct file system access.

-#### What should I keep in my mind when using synchronization mount modes?
+#### What should I keep in mind when using synchronization mount modes?

 Keep the following in mind:
 * When you change one or more files, it may take several seconds to synchronize them.